nyyirs/LaPosteMobile/README.md

 # LaPosteMobile Data Plan Comparison Tool

 ## Overview
 The LaPosteMobile Data Plan Comparison Tool is a Python-based application designed to aggregate and compare mobile data plans from various providers in France.
-This tool aims to help users find the best mobile data plan that suits their needs by comparing plans from La Poste Mobile, SFR, Orange, B&You, Sosh, RED, Free, and NRJ Mobile.
+This tool aims to help users find the best mobile data plan that suits their needs by comparing plans from La Poste Mobile, SFR, Orange, B&You...

 ## Features
 - **Data Plan Extraction**: Extracts mobile plan details and pricing information from different mobile providers.